redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 * Second, the method `orbkt::initialize` does all the hard work to initialize the orbtk environment.
 * Third, the method `Application::new` creates a new entity in the entity comonent system (DECS).
-DECS an OrbTK dependency that will create and organize all OrbTK entities.
+DECS is an OrbTK dependency that will create and organize all OrbTK entities.
 If OrbTK methods change attibutes to the widget elements, the corresponding DECS object will store this attibutes as components to the given entity.